infinum/rails-handbook/Databases/SQL/Tips & Tricks.md

 ## UNION (ALL)

-When you use `UNION` operator for combining result sets of two or more query statements, double-check if you would use `UNION` or `UNION ALL`.
+When you use the `UNION` operator for combining result sets of two or more query statements, double-check if you should use `UNION` or `UNION ALL`.

 The `UNION` operator is *less performant* because it **removes all duplicate rows** from the combined data set.
 To retain the duplicate rows, you use the `UNION ALL` instead.